ralismark/ralismark.github.io/site/posts/spaces-and-tabs.md

 # Extra: On tabs xor spaces

-In the absence of any existing convention (e.g. C and C++), My preference is still towards using tab characters.
+In the absence of any existing convention (e.g. C and C++), my preference is still towards using tab characters.
 I don't have a strong reason for this, though the customisability of tabs is one positive aspect.

 Also, there's an accessibility argument to be made in favour of tabs -- see [this reddit post](https://www.reddit.com/r/javascript/comments/c8drjo/nobody_talks_about_the_real_reason_to_use_tabs/).
 The gist of it is this:

 > i get approached by not one, but TWO coworkers who unfortunately are highly visually impaired, and each has a different visual impairment
 >